brunolange/flask-bind/README.md

     return {"id": db_model.id}, HTTPStatus.CREATED
 ```

-Here's an example of a POST request to the endpoint where the requirements are met.
+Here's an example of a successful POST request to the endpoint.

 ```bash
 $ http --verbose :5000/model name=Foo value=5